-increases the risk for bone fractures.
+Osteomalacia and osteoporosis: Osteomalacia is a disease in adults that results from vitamin D deficiency.
+Characteristics of this disease are softening of the bones, leading to bending of the spine, bowing of the legs, proximal muscle weakness, bone fragility, and increased risk for fractures.
+Osteomalacia reduces calcium absorption and increases calcium loss from bone, which increases the risk for bone fractures.
 Osteomalacia is usually present when 25-hydroxyvitamin D levels are less than about 10 ng/mL.
 Although the effects of osteomalacia are thought to contribute to chronic musculoskeletal pain, there is no persuasive evidence of lower vitamin D levels in chronic pain sufferers or that supplementation alleviates chronic nonspecific musculoskeletal pain.
 Osteoporosis is a condition of reduced bone mineral density with increased bone fragility and risk of bone fractures.
 Osteoporosis can be a long-term effect of calcium and/or vitamin D insufficiency, at least in part.
 This may result from inadequate calcium intake, with insufficient vitamin D contributing by reducing calcium absorption.

 Skin pigmentation: Dark-skinned people living in temperate climates have been shown to have low vitamin D levels but the significance of this is not certain.
 Dark-skinned people are less efficient at making vitamin D because melanin in the skin hinders vitamin D synthesis.
-Vitamin D deficiency is common in Hispanic and African-Americans in United States. with levels dropping significantly in the winter.
+Vitamin D deficiency is common in Hispanic and African-Americans in United States, with the levels dropping significantly in the winter.
 This is due to the levels of melanin in the skin, as it acts as a natural protectant from sun exposure.
 Use of supplements: Supplementation with vitamin D is a reliable method for preventing or treating rickets.
 The effects of vitamin D supplementation on nonskeletal health are uncertain.
 A 2013 review did not find any effect from supplementation on the rates of non-skeletal disease, other than a tentative decrease in mortality in the elderly.
-Vitamin D supplements do not alter the outcomes for myocardial infarction, stroke or cerebrovascular cancer, bone fractures disease, or osteoarthritis.
+Vitamin D supplements do not alter the outcomes for myocardial infarction, stroke or cerebrovascular cancer, bone fractures or knee disease. osteoarthritis.
 Low vitamin D levels may result from disease rather than cause disease.

-A United States Institute of Medicine (IOM) report states: "Outcomes related to cancer, cardiovascular disease and hypertension. and diabetes and metabolic syndrome, falls and physical performance, immune functioning and autoimmune disorders. infections, neuropsychological functioning, and preeclampsia could not be linked reliably with calcium or vitamin D intake and were often conflicting."
+A United States Institute of Medicine (IOM) report states: "Outcomes related to cancer, cardiovascular disease and hypertension, and diabetes and metabolic syndrome, falls and physical performance, immune functioning and autoimmune disorders. infections, neuropsychological functioning, and preeclampsia could not be linked reliably with calcium or vitamin D intake and were often conflicting."
 Some researchers claim the IOM was too definitive in its recommendations and made a mathematical mistake when calculating the blood level of vitamin D associated with bone health.
 Members of the IOM panel maintain that they used a "standard procedure for dietary recommendations" and that the report is solidly based on the data.
 Research on vitamin D supplements, including large-scale clinical trials, is continuing.[4]